Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

 We assume that each institution $\theta_i$ assigns a CCL to each other institution $\theta_j$.
-In order to perform a time-stationary analysis of our model, we assume that each institution's access to trading opportunities does not vary over time, and, specifically, that it does not vary according to the trading history.
-For each pair of institutions $\theta_i$ and $\theta_j$, we model the bilateral CCL with a binary indicator: either $\theta_i$ and $\theta_j$ are trading partners or they are not.
+We assume that each institution's access to trading opportunities does not depend on time or its trading history.
+Therefore, for each pair of institutions, $\theta_i$ and $\theta_j$, we model the bilateral CCL with a binary indicator: either $\theta_i$ and $\theta_j$ are trading partners or they are not.
 For simplicity, we allow trading partners to trade arbitrarily large amounts.